kamir/etosha/README.md

 Communication is the key for success in general and communication tools are widely accepted but there is an obvious lag of standards which allow the growth of a data-set network – comparable to Facebook’s social-graph or the CrunchBase business-graph – allows context embedding in a collaborative environment.
 Such a graph allows cluster spanning dataset discovery and a public global data catalog, which is considered to be the driving force towards a new era in data analysis and data driven business.

 The Etosha-Graph will be built to arrange, visualize, filter and share dataset context information using a class of ontologies described as DOAx files.
 Etosha follows the path, shown by the DOAP project already years ago and applies the concept of interlinked project-life cycle management to context sensitive dataset life cycle management.

-++TODO++

-The POM-file in the top-level is building the Etosha-Parcel for easy deployment via CM.

-All relevant artifacts have to be copied into the parcel directory.